ni/nimi-python/docs/niswitch/enums.rst

-        The switch module waits until it receives a trigger from an external source through the external trigger input before processing the next entry in the scan list.
+        External Trigger.
+The switch device waits until it receives a trigger  from an external source through the external trigger input before  processing the next entry in the scan list.

-    .. py:attribute:: niswitch.TriggerInput.SW_TRIG_FUNC
+    .. py:attribute:: niswitch.TriggerInput.SOFTWARE_TRIG

-        The switch module waits until you call the `niSwitch Send Software Trigger <switchviref.chm::/niSwitch_Send_Software_Trigger.html>`__ VI
-        before processing the next entry in the scan list.
+        The switch device waits until you call the niSwitch_SendSoftwareTrigger  function before processing the next entry in the scan list.

-    .. py:attribute:: niswitch.TriggerInput.PXI_TRIG0
+    .. py:attribute:: niswitch.TriggerInput.TTL0

-        The switch module waits until it receives a trigger on the PXI\_Trig0 line before processing the next entry in the scan list.
+        The switch device waits until it receives a trigger on the PXI TRIG0 line before processing the next entry in the scan list.

-    .. py:attribute:: niswitch.TriggerInput.PXI_TRIG1
+    .. py:attribute:: niswitch.TriggerInput.TTL1

-        The switch module waits until it receives a trigger on the PXI\_Trig1 line before processing the next entry in the scan list.
+        The switch device waits until it receives a trigger on the PXI TRIG1 line before processing the next entry in the scan list.

-    .. py:attribute:: niswitch.TriggerInput.PXI_TRIG2
+    .. py:attribute:: niswitch.TriggerInput.TTL2

-        The switch module waits until it receives a trigger on the PXI\_Trig2 line before processing the next entry in the scan list.
+        The switch device waits until it receives a trigger on the PXI TRIG2 line before processing the next entry in the scan list.

-    .. py:attribute:: niswitch.TriggerInput.PXI_TRIG3
+    .. py:attribute:: niswitch.TriggerInput.TTL3

-        The switch module waits until it receives a trigger on the PXI\_Trig3 line before processing the next entry in the scan list.
+        The switch device waits until it receives a trigger on the PXI TRIG3 line before processing the next entry in the scan list.

-    .. py:attribute:: niswitch.TriggerInput.PXI_TRIG4
+    .. py:attribute:: niswitch.TriggerInput.TTL4

-        The switch module waits until it receives a trigger on the PXI\_Trig4 line before processing the next entry in the scan list.
+        The switch device waits until it receives a trigger on the PXI TRIG4 line before processing the next entry in the scan list.

-    .. py:attribute:: niswitch.TriggerInput.PXI_TRIG5
+    .. py:attribute:: niswitch.TriggerInput.TTL5

-        The switch module waits until it receives a trigger on the PXI\_Trig5 line before processing the next entry in the scan list.
+        The switch device waits until it receives a trigger on the PXI TRIG5 line before processing the next entry in the scan list.

-    .. py:attribute:: niswitch.TriggerInput.PXI_TRIG6
+    .. py:attribute:: niswitch.TriggerInput.TTL6

-        The switch module waits until it receives a trigger on the PXI\_Trig6 line before processing the next entry in the scan list.
+        The switch device waits until it receives a trigger on the PXI TRIG6 line before processing the next entry in the scan list.

-    .. py:attribute:: niswitch.TriggerInput.PXI_TRIG7
+    .. py:attribute:: niswitch.TriggerInput.TTL7

-        The switch module waits until it receives a trigger on the PXI\_Trig7 line before processing the next entry in the scan list.
+        The switch device waits until it receives a trigger on the PXI TRIG7 line before processing the next entry in the scan list.